We want to encourage people to talk about death and dying, and ensure that medical policy develops in line with people's views.Public Dialogue

 We are working with Ipsos MORI to undertake a programme of public dialogue work focusing on quality of life and how comfortable people feel talking about death.
 This will capture public views on death, dying, end of life care and the role of research.
 Information was gathered from The Departure Lounge in Lewisham through a series of workshops with selected members of the public together with qualitiative visitor interviews .

 3. Death and dying main policy workshop

-Outcomes from the Ipsos MORI policy work and actions going forward will be discussed at a policy workshop in autumn/winter 2019.
+Outcomes from the Ipsos MORI policy work, the independent evaluation of The Departure Lounge, the initial policy workshop and actions going forward will be discussed at a policy workshop in autumn/winter 2019.

 The Academy is also grateful for a core grant from the Government Department for Business, Energy & Industrial Strategy that was also used to support this project.

 The content has been developed with expert advice from:

 - Professor Dame Jessica Corner FMedSci, Pro-Vice-Chancellor for Research and Knowledge Exchange, University of Nottingham

 - Professor Dame Lesley Fallowfield FMedSci, Director of Sussex Health Outcomes Research & Education in Cancer and Professor of Psycho Oncology, Brighton and Sussex Medical School

 - Baroness Finlay of Llandaff FMedSci FLSW, Consultant in Palliative Medicine, Cardiff University, and Vice President, Hospice UK